 Using iClicker with DCS Equipment

-- If you are in a classroom with a built-in computer, we can install a base inside the podium.
-You may then use the system's computer to run polls.
+If you are in a classroom with a Digital Classroom System, we can install a base inside the system.
+You may then use the podium's Mac computer to run polls.
 You can bring the iClicker software to class on a USB flash drive and plug it into the podium so that you can access class rosters and pre-made questions, while saving results to the flash drive for future access.
 If you plan on working with iClicker outside class on a Mac, you can use the Mac version of the iClicker software.
 If you would like to work on iClicker outside of class using a PC, you may do so by creating a new iClicker folder according to the instructions below.
-To request a base for your room, please fill out the Equipment Request Form.

 iClicker software is available for free via iClicker web site.
 The software is used before class to create questions and edit class rosters.
 During class, the software is used to poll students and collect responses.
 After class, it may be used to view and analyze responses.

 iClicker software is available for Macs and Windows machines.
-If you are using iClicker on a DCS Mac computer, you will want to download the Mac version.
+If you are using iClicker on a DCP, you will want to download the Mac version.
 If you plan on using iClicker on a DCP but would like to also use it outside of a class on a PC, you will need to create a hybrid version by following these steps:

 - Download the Mac version.